Go to A-Z Databases: eBooks to search for more eBooks.

 Grief and Loss: Your Questions Answered

 Although aimed primarily at teens and young adults, who may be experiencing a significant loss for the first time, the information, guidance, and resources this book offers make it a valuable tool for anyone directly or indirectly affected by grief.
 Although a near-universal experience, grief can be very difficult to talk about and handle.
 Many of the thoughts and emotions that arise during grief are powerful and can be isolating, confusing, and overwhelming.
 Teens often struggle with loss and may feel alone, betrayed, or guilty.
 If left unsupported, bereaved adolescents and young adults can develop emotional and behavioral problems or depression, or even become suicidal.
 Dealing with grief in healthy ways is critical to accepting and adapting to the loss and the changes loss brings.
 Books in Greenwood's Q&A Health Guides series follow a reader-friendly question-and-answer format that anticipates readers' needs and concerns.
 Prevalent myths and misconceptions are identified and dispelled, and a collection of case studies illustrates key concepts and issues through relatable stories and insightful recommendations.
-Each book also includes a section on health literacy, equipping teens and young adults with practical tools and strategies for finding, evaluating, and using credible sources of health information both on and off the internet--important skills that contribute to a lifetime of healthy decision-making.
-Helps readers better understand and navigate the emotionally tumultuous experience of grief Makes the subject approachable and accessible to readers through a simple Q&A format Helps readers hone their research and critical thinking skills in a Guide to Health Literacy section Provides real-world examples of concepts discussed in the book through case studies Dispels popular misconceptions surrounding grief in a Common Myths section and points readers toward accurate information
+Each book also includes a section on health literacy, equipping teens and young adults with practical tools and strategies for finding, evaluating, and using credible sources of health information both on and off the Internet--important skills that contribute to a lifetime of healthy decision-making.
+Helps readers better understand and navigate the emotionally tumultuous experience of grief; Makes the subject approachable and accessible to readers through a simple Q&A format; Helps readers hone their research and critical thinking skills in a Guide to Health Literacy section; Provides real-world examples of concepts discussed in the book through case studies; Dispels popular misconceptions surrounding grief in a Common Myths section and points readers toward accurate information.

 Maybe You Should Talk to Someone

-INSTANT NEW YORK TIMES BESTSELLER!
-Now being developed as a television series with Eva Longoria and ABC!
-"Rarely have I read a book that challenged me to see myself in an entirely new light, and was at the same time laugh-out-loud funny and utterly absorbing."--Katie Couric "This is a daring, delightful, and transformative book."--Arianna Huffington, Founder, Huffington Post and Founder & CEO, Thrive Global "Wise, warm, smart, and funny.
-You must read this book."--Susan Cain, New York Times best-selling author of Quiet From a New York Times best-selling author, psychotherapist, and national advice columnist, a hilarious, thought-provoking, and surprising new book that takes us behind the scenes of a therapist's world--where her patients are looking for answers (and so is she).
+From a New York Times best-selling author, psychotherapist, and national advice columnist, a hilarious, thought-provoking, and surprising new book that takes us behind the scenes of a therapist's world--where her patients are looking for answers (and so is she).
 One day, Lori Gottlieb is a therapist who helps patients in her Los Angeles practice.
 The next, a crisis causes her world to come crashing down.
 Enter Wendell, the quirky but seasoned therapist in whose office she suddenly lands.
 With his balding head, cardigan, and khakis, he seems to have come straight from Therapist Central Casting.
 Yet he will turn out to be anything but.
 As Gottlieb explores the inner chambers of her patients' lives -- a self-absorbed Hollywood producer, a young newlywed diagnosed with a terminal illness, a senior citizen threatening to end her life on her birthday if nothing gets better, and a twenty-something who can't stop hooking up with the wrong guys -- she finds that the questions they are struggling with are the very ones she is now bringing to Wendell.
 With startling wisdom and humor, Gottlieb invites us into her world as both clinician and patient, examining the truths and fictions we tell ourselves and others as we teeter on the tightrope between love and desire, meaning and mortality, guilt and redemption, terror and courage, hope and change.
 Maybe You Should Talk to Someone is revolutionary in its candor, offering a deeply personal yet universal tour of our hearts and minds and providing the rarest of gifts: a boldly revealing portrait of what it means to be human, and a disarmingly funny and illuminating account of our own mysterious lives and our power to transform them.

-Call Number: Also available in print RC480.8 .G68 2019
+Also available in print: Also available in print RC480.8 .G68 2019

 Principles of Health: Anxiety and Stress